-"WHEREAS, the Union County Public School System has been one of the fastest growing school systems in the country over the past 15 years, with enrollment increasing from approximately 22,000 in 1999-2000 to an anticipated student enrollment in excess of 42,000 for the 2014-15 school year; and on locations within any section of the county and regardless where located will attract a diverse population eager for a second charter in the large county, one of the fastest growing areas of the state with no charter added in a decade and a half.
+"WHEREAS, the Union County Public School System has been one of the fastest growing school systems in the country over the past 15 years, with enrollment increasing from approximately 22,000 in 1999-2000 to an anticipated student enrollment in excess of 42,000 for the 2014-15 school year; and WHEREAS, substantial school construction has not kept pace with the student on locations within any section of the county and regardless where located will attract a diverse population eager for a second charter in the large county, one of the fastest growing areas of the state with no charter added in a decade and a half.
 See McKibben report in appendices for full growth projection.